triciasawyer/Reading-notes-401/prep-work.md

 Practice in the Terminal: I want to know more about the commands and be able to just know them by heart to be able to use them confidently.

 The Growth Mindset: I want to know more about being able to grow mentally so I can better myself whether that be for work or just growing as a person in general.
+Confidence is a big one that I want to grow in.